 As I neared the end of this book, I purposefully slowed down my reading because I didn’t want the book to end.
 Although the book takes a bit of a strange turn at the end, I enjoyed it immensely.

-Five out of five stars on the Mom’s Plans’ scale.
+I give The Lovely Bones by Alice Sebold 5 out of 5 stars on the Mom’s Plans’ scale.